 Health and safety - It is critical for warehouse and operations professionals to be made aware of, and be able to track, any safety incidents that have occurred within their facilities.
 A VMS that is functional for warehouses should allow users to record and report on these incidents.

-Volume handling - A VMS for warehousing environments needs to be able to handle high volume requests for temporary labour requirements.
+Volume handling - A VMS for warehousing environments needs to be able to handle high volume requests for temporary labor requirements.
 Often hundreds at a time.
 On the flip side, the system must be able to allow staffing agencies to submit hundreds of candidates on one submission who can quickly be onboarded to start on-site often within hours, or at the very least the next day.

 Shifts - Work shifts that differ across workers, sites and jurisdictions with different rates for different shifts, such as OT and DT, is critical.